Subchapter III. Budgets and Fiscal Control.

 In addition, each unit or public authority shall establish and maintain any other funds required by other statutes or by State or federal regulations.

-(c) Basis of Accounting. - Except as otherwise provided by regulation of the Commission, local governments and public authorities shall use the modified accrual basis of accounting in recording transactions.
+(c) Basis of Accounting. - Except as otherwise provided by regulation of the Commission, units and public authorities shall use the modified accrual basis of accounting in recording transactions.

-(d) Encumbrance Systems. - Except as otherwise provided in this subsection, no local government or public authority is required to record or show encumbrances in its accounting system.
+(d) Encumbrance Systems. - Except as otherwise provided in this subsection, no unit or public authority is required to record or show encumbrances in its accounting system.
 Each city or town with a population over 10,000 and each county with a population over 50,000 shall maintain an accounting system that records and shows the encumbrances outstanding against each category of expenditure appropriated in its budget ordinance.
-Any other local government or any public authority may record and show encumbrances in its accounting system.
+Any other unit or any public authority may record and show encumbrances in its accounting system.
 In determining a unit's population, the most recent federal decennial census shall be used.

 (e) Commission Regulations. - The Commission may prescribe rules and regulations having the force of law as to:

-(1) Features of accounting systems to be maintained by local governments and public authorities.
+(1) Features of accounting systems to be maintained by units and public authorities.

 (2) Bases of accounting, including identifying in detail the characteristics of a modified accrual basis, identifying what revenues are susceptible to accrual, and permitting or requiring use of a basis other than modified accrual in a fund that does not account for the receipt of a tax.